 - Budget and Narrative Justification: The budget and narrative justification are complete and reasonable in relation to the proposed activities and anticipated results.
 The plan for services and related cost estimates is realistic.
 (20 points)

 A review committee will evaluate submitted proposals.
 It will take the committee up to two months to complete its review process.
 Some applicants might be contact with questions during this review process.
-Applications will be reviewed and funding decisions will be issued on a rolling basis in February, May, and July 2020.
+Funding decisions will be issued on a rolling basis in February, May, and July 2020.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Further, the U.S. government reserves the right to reject any or all proposals received.

 What is the maximum amount and time of a grant?

-Small Grants are typically US$5,000 to US$25,000.
+Small Grants are typically US$1.00 to US$25,000.
 The maximum amount that will be considered under the Small Grants Program is US$50,000.
-It is essential to provide a clear Budget (Download instruction and guidelines) with a thorough and reasonable cost breakdown for the project, including specific categories for which the funds would be used.
-All awards are subject to funds availability.
+It is essential to provide a clear budget with a thorough and reasonable cost breakdown for the project, including specific categories for which the funds would be used.
+All awards are subject to the availability of funds.